 While it can be easy to get overwhelmed by all the places to collect reviews, you first need to understand which review websites your target audiences are researching.
 Then, you can prioritize your efforts to collect reviews where your business has the most visibility and can make the most impact.

-Reviews on your website
+Get more reviews on your website

+If your website gets significant traffic or is a primary source of potential customers, you’ll want to display reviews there to increase your conversions.
 You can develop a way to source these reviews yourself, but a big downside is that a lot of consumers don’t trust reviews from the same company advertising its products.
 You can also check to see if your website hosting platform has a review feature, but businesses most commonly use a third-party review widget for more functionality.

 Are your customers going to review websites to research you and your competitors?
 Run a search to see what review websites show up for your brand and industry.
 You’ll want to find out which review platforms are ranking high on the search engine results pages (SERP) – the higher the review sites are positioned, the more visibility you (or your competitors) are going to have.